 If you’re looking for your next favorite hook, click HERE to check out Furls!

-To see a video tutorial of this stitch, scroll to the bottom of this post or click HERE.
+To see a video tutorial of the Knotted Half Double Crochet stitch, scroll to the top of this post or click HERE.
 At the bottom of the post there is also a chart for your reference.

 Stitches and abbreviations used: